 We are subject to numerous environmental, health, and safety laws and regulations, including those governing laboratory procedures and the handling, use, storage, treatment and disposal of hazardous materials and wastes.
 Our operations will involve the use of hazardous materials, including chemicals and biological materials.
 Our operations also may produce hazardous waste products.
 We generally anticipate contracting with third parties for the disposal of these materials and wastes.
 We will not be able to eliminate the risk of contamination or injury from these materials.
-In the event of contamination or injury resulting from any use by us of hazardous materials, we could be held liable for any resulting damages, and any liability could exceed our resources.
+In the event of contamination or injury resulting damages, and any liability could exceed our resources.
 We also could incur significant costs associated with civil or criminal fines and penalties for failure to comply with such laws and regulations.